HSaleem352/Bootcamp_Project_3/README.md

 - Question 6 related page: Hamza
 - Question 7 related page: Dean

-## Instructions on how to use and interact with the project
+## Instructions on How to Use and Interact with the Project
 ### Method 1: Accessing the Web Application Directly
 Visit our hosted web application by navigating to https://breastcancerproject3.fly.dev/